 Charles Jenkins has never stopped practicing.
 Even his time at the Army during the Vietnam War was dedicated to the arts.
 He recalls doing “poodle drawings for the Colonel” during his time at Fort Hood.

-Jenkins learned the art of weaving baskets from his father, Ballard Jenkins, a master craftsman and half-Cherokee Indian.
+Jenkins learned the art of weaving baskets from his father, Ballard Jenkins, a master craftsman and part-Cherokee Indian.
 Two Choctaw Indians that lived in the Pearl River Reservation, Elijah and Melvin Henry, taught Jenkins and his father many secrets about the art of weaving baskets.
 From Elijah and Melvin, they learned the secret of pulling strips along with many other ways to work in harmony with nature.

 “We went over one day [to Elijah Henry’s house], and it was really windy,” said Jenkins.
 “Elijah Henry came out on the porch, he looks around, and said, ‘Bad day to make a basket.’
 He goes back inside and Dad says, ‘What in the world is he talking about?’
 [Dad] knocked on the door…and [Elijah] explained, ‘Well, if the wind is out in the north, you cannot make baskets.
 You cannot do woodwork because the wind is dry.
 It will not work.
 It will not pull.
 You want the wind out of the south; that is the moist wind.’”